Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Experimental Studies

 \subsection{Unconstrained Pareto Set Learning}

 The experimental results on hypervolume difference ($\Delta$HV) for $16$ different real-world multiobjective engineering design problems (RE problems)~\cite{tanabe2020easy} are shown in Table.~\ref{table_re_hv_gap}.
 Our proposed EPSL method can approximate the whole Pareto set for a given problem via a single model, which is significantly different from a fixed finite set of solutions obtained by other MOEAs.
-With the learned Pareto set model, we can randomly sample an arbitrary number of solutions from the learned Pareto set and calculate its hypervolume difference.
+With the learned model, we can randomly sample an arbitrary number of solutions from the approximate Pareto set and calculate its hypervolume difference.
 In Table.~\ref{table_re_hv_gap}, we report the results of two sampled solution sets by EPSL.
-The first one (e.g., named EPSL) has the same number of solutions with other algorithms, which is used for a fair comparison (e.g., from $100$ to $210$ for different problems with $2$ to $9$ objectives).
-We also report the results for a dense solution set with $1,000$ solutions (e.g., named ESPL(1000)) to show the extra advantage of our approach.
-It should be noticed that the total number of evaluations for EPSL is either smaller than (with the regular set) or equal (with the dense set) to other MOEAs in comparison.
-The computational overhead is trivial for the solutions sampling as reported in Table.~\ref{table_runtime}.
+The first one (named EPSL) has the same number of solutions with other MOEAs, which is used for a fair comparison.
+We also report the results for a dense solution set with a larger number of solutions (named EPSL-Large Set) to show the extra advantage of our approach.
+It should be noticed that the total number of evaluations for EPSL is either smaller than or equal to other MOEAs in comparison.
+The computational overhead is trivial for the solution sampling as reported in Table.~\ref{table_runtime}.

-According to the results in Table.~\ref{table_re_hv_gap}, EPSL performs comparably with MOEA/D-TCH with the same number of solutions, which is expected.
-By further sampling more solutions on the learned Pareto set, EPSL can significantly outperform all other MOEAs on most test instances.
-The promising ability to approximate the whole Pareto set makes EPSL become a flexible alternative to the traditional MOEAs.